Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

-The Shannon inequalities provide no restriction whatsoever on $\Delta^+$ as any non-negative triplet $\<x,y,z\>$ can be realized by some polymatroid.
-Points with non-negative $x$ and $y$ coordinates and $z=0$ are realized by linear polymatroids, thus the complete non-negative quadrant of the $xy$ plane is a part of $\Delta^+$.
+Points of $\Delta^+$ with non-negative $x$ and $y$ coordinates and $z=0$ are realized by linear polymatroids; thus, the complete non-negative quadrant of the $xy$ plane is a part of $\Delta^+$.
 Our first non-Shannon inequality, generated by the triplet $S_{D_1}= \<1,0,0\>$, is

 This inequality immediately limits the region $\Delta^+$ to $z\le 1$; therefore, points in $\Delta^+$ have a height at most $1$.